eggshell/rotisserie-talk/Application Overview/05_slide.md

 # OCR Microservice

-* In comes TensorFlow and Python3!
+* In comes TensorFlow and Python!
-* Coworker was able to train a neural net specifically on cropped images we had obtained from running our app and storing them  in a Kubernetes persistent volume.
+* Ryan Moe was able to train a neural net specifically on cropped images we had obtained from running our app and storing them  in a Kubernetes persistent volume.
 * The pre-trained model is provided at build time for the OCR container.
 * Flexibility of container deployments allows us to deliver updates to models as easily as any other part of the app.
 * Allows us to tell whether a game is in the lobby or not.
-* Has improved the accuracy of the OCR up over 90%.
+* Has improved the accuracy of the OCR up to 99%.

 !SLIDE[bg=_images/backgrounds/white_bg.png] code